 • 1/2 teaspoon baking soda

-• 1/3 cup instant vanilla pudding mix dry, not prepared, NOT sugar/fat-free
+• 1/3 cup instant vanilla pudding mix dry, not prepared, not sugar or fat-free

 • 1/4 cup nonpareil sprinkles